 Nevertheless, the manuscript needs a major restructuring of the data analysis and a clear focus in its presentation.
 The reader is flooded with gene lists, information and interpretation, while the motivation and explanation of the analysis is underrepresented in the main text.
 All information is there, but scattered throughout the main text, methods section and supplement.

 Answer: we thank the reviewer for the objective estimation of the manuscript.
-Our main focus in this study was multi-level knowledge on cholestasis disease progression in a holistic manner.
+Our main focus in this study was to generate time resolved multi-level knowledge on cholestasis disease progression in a holistic manner, aiming to define robust biomarkers representative for the different disease stages from initiation to severe fibrosis as candidates for diagnosis.

-Changes in the manuscript: to make our motivation more clear, we added corresponding text in the introduction
+Changes in the manuscript: to make our motivation more clear, we added corresponding text in the abstract, background and main body parts marked with red font and underlined (see page 3, lines 5 and 17; page 5, line 21; page ).

 In particular Figs. 8 and 9 are overloaded with information and are hard to understand.

-Answer: Figures 8 and 9 depict entire correlative analysis of the measured parameters in a comprehensible manner.
-On our perception, this design represents at best the correlative matrix between the parameters, which is often used in similar manuscripts on systems biology studies.
-The figures additionally underline the complexity of disease progression at different levels giving nevertheless particular detailed overview for the defined parameters.

-Changes in the manuscript: we adjusted the figure legends of Figures 8 and 9 to make them easier to understand.
-Additionally, we included anparagraph in the results and discussion section.
-Furthermore, we these figures from the main manuscript to the Supplementary material.
+Answer: Figures 8 and 9 were redrawn……

 The manuscript would win substantially, if the authors focused on selected genes and results, better explained their analysis approaches in the main text and redrew their figures in a more intelligible format with readable fonts and structured information.

+Answer: Due to new mathematical analyses and application of dimension reduction methods….we focused on much less genes….

-Answer: as already mentioned above, it was our specific intention to represent the time-dependent disease progression following bile duct ligation in a comprehensive holistic manner.
+Nevertheless, as already mentioned above, it was our specific intention to represent the time-dependent disease progression following bile duct ligation in a comprehensive holistic manner.
 Several studies are already available which describe the expression behavior of the selected parameters.
 Thus, we explicitly wanted to systemize existing and newly acquired knowledge on the molecular biomarkers of cholestasis

 Major Points